-Additionally, the Company announced a marketed public offering (the "Public Offering") in December 2022 and a non-brokered private placement offering (the "Series-3 Private Placement") of Green Bonds on January 27, 2023, to raise gross proceeds of up to C\$20,000,000 (the "Offering") of Series 3 secured Green Bonds (the "Series-3 Green Bonds").
+The Company announced the Public Offering in December 2022 and the Series-3 Private Placement of Green Bonds on January 27, 2023, to raise gross proceeds of up to C\$20,000,000 of Series 3 Green Bonds.

-The Offering was led by Canaccord Genuity Corp. and Integral Wealth Securities Limited as the agents.
+The Public Offering was led by Canaccord Genuity Corp. and Integral Wealth Securities Limited as the agents.

-In connection with the Public Offering, the Company paid cash fees of \$495,180 and US\$1,190 and issued 330,913 warrants (the "Broker Warrants") to the agents.
-Each Broker Warrant will entitle the holder thereof to acquire one common share of the Company at an exercise price equal to \$0.75 for a period of 36 months from the date of issuance of the warrants.
+In connection with the Public Offering, the Company paid cash fees of \$495,180 and US\$1,190 and issued 330,913 Broker Warrants to the agents.
+Each Broker Warrant will entitle the holder thereof to acquire Common Share at an exercise price equal to \$0.75 for a period of 36 months from the date of issuance of the Broker Warrants.

-In connection with the Series-3 Private Placement, the Company paid corporate advisory fees in cash to certain parties in the amounts of \$654,430 and US\$85,750, and also issued 493,453 warrants.
-Each warrant will entitle the holder thereof to acquire one common share of the Company at an exercise price equal to \$0.75 for a period of 36 months from the date of issuance of the warrants.
+In connection with the Series-3 Private Placement, the Company paid corporate advisory fees in cash to certain parties in the amounts of \$654,430 and US\$85,750, and also issued 493,453 Broker Warrants.
+Each Broker Warrant will entitle the holder thereof to acquire Common Share at an exercise price equal to \$0.75 for a period of 36 months from the date of issuance of the Broker Warrants.